magiruuvelvet/LightweightQtDRMStreamViewer/README.md

  - `defer`: The script will run when the page load finishes, or 500ms after the document is ready, whichever comes first.
  - `auto`: Let the user script decide when to run. `@run-at` option in Greasemonkey scripts ─ compatible with Qt.

+#### Important Notice

+Make sure your script filename ends with `.user.js` when working with UserScripts.
+Apparently this makes a difference when the Qt Web Engine parses JavaScript files.

 ## Browser Profiles and Caches